* Gold extends gains after strongest week in a month

 both Britain and the United Sates had public holidays.

-ting from a lower dollar and a shift of funds out of equities.
+benefitting from a lower dollar and a shift of funds out of

 Gold is still down nearly 17 percent this year, however,